SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN Instructions.md

  * e4:5f:01:8c:1c:b2    0.380s   (176) e4:5f:01:8c:1c:b2 [     wlan0]
 </pre>

 If this host is the only device within the network, the list will be empty.
 Otherwise, the row with an asterisks will be the ideal path to the host.
 If the Nexthop is the same as the Orginator, it is 1 hop.
+After setup, repeatedly use `sudo batctl o` to check for all connected hosts.

+If after about a minute if nothing shows up, something went wrong and it is recommended to restart the device and restart the scripting process.